 If the level is below the bottom of the filler plug hole, you'll need to add some lubricant.
 Add enough lubricant to raise the level to the bottom of the filler plug hole.
-Use care not to overtighten plug.

 Refer to the Maintenance Schedule to determine what kind of lubricant to use.
 See "Recommended Fluids and Lubricants" in the Index.